 - 1 All 4-H clubs and FFA chapters with entries in each specie area will compete for herdsmanship awards. - 2 Exhibit areas will be judged randomly twice a day between 9 a.m. and 6 p.m., Thursday through Sunday.
-No judging will be done on show day for horses, beef, sheep, and swine and once a day for other species on show day. - 3 Judges will be looking for evidence of: teamwork, education, interest, and creativity.
+No judging will be done on show day for each species. - 3 Judges will be looking for evidence of: teamwork, education, interest, and creativity.